OpenWaterFoundation/OpenWaterFoundation.github.io/index.md

 The Open Water Foundation (OWF) is a nonprofit social enterprise that focuses on open source software and open data to make better decisions about water resources.
-Water is a public resource and we believen that data and software tools should also be public (while also allowing for commercial solutions to be built on and in conjunction with open solutions).
+Water is a public resource and we believe that data and software tools should also be public (while also allowing for commercial solutions to be created that leverage open solutions).
 See:

 * [Open Water Foundation website](http://openwaterfoundation.org) for more information about OWF
 * [Open Water Foundation GitHub repositories](https://github.com/OpenWaterFoundation)